f/omelette/README.md

 ### Automated Install

+> ⚠️ Not available for Deno runtime.
+You can make your users to put `yourprogram --completion | source` or `yourprogram --completion-fish | source` args explicitly to their shell config file.

 Installing and making your users install the autocompletion feature is very simple.

 You can use simply use `setupShellInitFile` function.